BreeanaBellflower/MachineLearningProjects/README.md

 ### 33. Capsule Networks
 **Project Idea**: Advanced Image Classification
 - **Description**: Implement a Capsule Network to classify complex images, such as those with overlapping objects or varied orientations, and compare its performance with traditional CNNs.
+See Fashion-MNIST.
 - **Skills Practiced**: Understanding dynamic routing, spatial hierarchies in data, advanced neural network architectures.

 ### 34. Inverse Reinforcement Learning